Srutiverma123/Course-Registration-Website-using-JSP/README.md

 # Course-Registration-Website-using-JSP

-Students can choose their courses, faculty and see their timetable
+Students can choose their courses, faculty and see their timetable.

 To run the project, run the index.html file.